anagha-google/ts22-just-enough-terraform-for-da/README.md

 ## 1. About

-This is a self paced hands-on lab that strives to demystify using Terraform to provision popular **Data Analytics** services on GCP.
+This is a self paced hands-on lab that strives to **demystify using Terraform** to provision **Data Analytics** services on GCP.
+Not all Data Analytics services are covered.
+This lab does not feature any dazzling demos - the focus is purely environment provisioning-configuring automation.

 <hr>